jojie-webdev/shoretrade-app/README.md

 See [locale.md](src/locales/i18n.md) for more.

 ## Custom Environment Variables
-Environment files will be declared on their specific environment e.g. (.env for local)
+Environment files will be declared on their specific environment e.g. (.env for local).